CacatuaAlan/PointSSM/README.md

+# PointSSM: State Space Model for Large-Scale Point Cloud Learning and Down-Sampling
-Our code is available soon!
+Our code is available after the publication of the paper.